Nuclear power in the United States: Uranium enrichment

-There is one gas centrifuge enrichment plant currently in commercial operation in the US.
-The National Enrichment Facility, operated by URENCO east of Eunice, New Mexico, was the first uranium enrichment plant in 30 years to be built in the US.
+There is one gas centrifuge enrichment plant currently in commercial operation in the U.S. The National Enrichment Facility, operated by URENCO east of Eunice, New Mexico, was the first uranium enrichment plant in 30 years to be built in the US.
 The plant started enriching uranium in 2010.
+That facility has capacity to produce 4.3 million separative work units per year, roughly one-third of U.S. demand, and Urenco announced plans in June 2026 to expand its capacity by nearly 50% by 2036.

 Two additional gas centrifuge plants have been licensed by the NRC, but are not operating.
 The American Centrifuge Plant in Piketon, Ohio broke ground in 2007, but stopped construction in 2009.
 The Eagle Rock Enrichment Facility in Bonneville County, Idaho was licensed in 2011, but construction is on hold.

 Previously (2008), demonstration activities were underway in Oak Ridge, Tennessee for a future centrifugal enrichment plant.
 The new plant would have been called the American Centrifuge Plant, at an estimated cost of US$2.3 billion.
 As of September 30, 2015, the U.S. Department of Energy was ending its contract with the American Centrifuge Project and has stopped funding the project.

+In January 2026, the U.S. Department of Energy announced awards of $900 million each to Centrus Energy subsidiary American Centrifuge Operating, General Matter and Orano to start enriching uranium in the U.S. The awards are designed to reduce U.S. reliance on foreign enrichment companies.
+Centrus and General Matter are tasked with creating domestic capacity to produce high-assay low-enriched uranium (Haleu) enriched to 5%+ ^{235}U and Orano is tasked with creating domestic capacity to produce low-enriched uranium (LEU) enriched up to 5% ^{235}U.

+Centrus plans to expand its existing Piketon, Ohio enrichment facility to have capacity to produce 12 tons of Haleu per year along with an unspecified quantity of LEU, using its American Centrifuge technology.
+Orano plans to construct a "Project Ike" enrichment facility in Oak Ridge, Tennessee at a cost of $5 billion, which will use the ETC centrifuge technology that Orano already uses in France and that Urenco uses internationally.
+General Matter has not disclosed its enrichment technology, but plans to construct a first $1.5 billion enrichment facility in Paducah, Kentucky.

+BWX Technologies plans to apply for an NRC license to enrich uranium in the first quarter of 2027 in order to build a enrichment facility in Erwin, Tennessee that will eventually produce highly enriched uranium for naval reactors.
+The facility is expected to enter operation around 2035.

+In 2025, Vogtle Unit 2 reactor in Waynesboro, Georgia, was the first commercial US reactor to make use of high-assay low-enriched uranium fuel.